-Wilkinson teaches three classes per semester at UVM, and the Intro the Horse course is her first time teaching online.
+Wilkinson teaches three classes per semester at UVM, and the Intro the Horse course is a unique opportunity to learn more about horses, online.
 To help engage with students, she posts instructional videos on YouTube in the UVM Horse Barn, showing students how to conduct a physical exam on a horse or how to do round-penning, a technique used to train horses.

 The online course includes juniors and seniors from a variety of backgrounds and majors, as well as high school students looking to earn college credit.
 Most of these students are not interested in going to veterinary school, but are interested in working with horses or having them for recreation.
 But every year, Wilkinson says one or two of her equine students go on to top-notch vet schools with the goal of becoming an equine vet.

 Wilkinson offers extra credit opportunities to students, asking them to create videos of themselves practicing a physical exam at home on a cat, dog, or horse, or sending them to the UVM Morgan Horse Farm to explore.

 “I teach students who have spent time around horses as well as students who haven’t,” she says.
 “Students in this course get a foundation about horses.
 We ask things like, why do we feed horses hay or why do we vaccinate them for certain diseases?
 We do this so the students can start to think about decisions that are made around horses.”